0x653o/DarkWeb_ID-generator/README.md

     ```
   * [ ] ~~SSH Key Generation~~
     ```diff
-    - Will skip this implementation due out of focus.
+    - Will skip this implementation due to out of focus.
     ```